Alan Rickman: Acting credits and accolades

+He received numerous accolades including a BAFTA Award, a Primetime Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award in addition to nominations for two Drama Desk Awards, a Drama League Award, a Laurence Olivier Award, and two Tony Awards.

 Legacy

 Soon after his death, his fans created a memorial underneath the "Platform 9¾" sign at London King's Cross railway station.
 His death has been compared to that of David Bowie, a fellow British cultural figure who died at the same age as Rickman four days earlier; like Rickman, Bowie died of cancer and kept his cancer diagnosis from the public.

 Tributes from Rickman's co-stars and contemporaries appeared on social media following the announcement.
 Since his cancer was not publicly known, some—like Ralph Fiennes, who "cannot believe he is gone", and Jason Isaacs, who was "sidestepped by the awful news"—expressed their surprise.
 Sir Michael Gambon told BBC Radio 4 he was a "great friend" and "a real man of the theatre and the stage".
 At a West End performance of the play that made him a star (Les Liaisons Dangereuses), he was remembered as "a great man of the British theatre".

 Harry Potter creator J. K. Rowling called Rickman "a magnificent actor and a wonderful man."
 Emma Watson wrote, "I feel so lucky to have worked and spent time with such a special man and actor.
 I'll really miss our conversations."
 Daniel Radcliffe appreciated his loyalty and support: "I'm pretty sure he came and saw everything I ever did on stage both in Britain and America.
 He didn't have to do that."
 Evanna Lynch said it was scary to bump into Rickman in character as Snape, but "he was so kind and generous in the moments he wasn't Snaping about."
 Rupert Grint said, "even though he has gone I will always hear his voice."
 Johnny Depp, who co-starred with Rickman in two Tim Burton films, commented, "That voice, that persona.
 There's hardly anyone unique anymore.
 He was unique."